skarapost/chain-join-spark/README.md

 # chain-join-spark
 An optimized implementation of an SQL query using Spark.
 The code is written in Java.
-The query is a join chain query.
+The query includes **Chaining Joins**.